Gerald Ward (biker): Hells Angels

 Atwell described the Hells Angels' Niagara chapter under the leadership of Ward as being the richest Hells Angel chapter in Ontario.
 The Niagara peninsula is one of the most popular tourist areas in Canada as millions of people come every year from across Canada, the United States and the rest of the world to see Niagara Falls.
-The journalists Julien Sher and William Marsden wrote the Niagara chapter of the Hell Angels made vast sums of money as many of the tourists purchased cocaine and visited strip clubs owned by the Hells Angels.
-Sher and Marsden wrote that through Toronto had more people than the Niagara peninsula, but that selling cocaine to the tourists made the Niagara chapter of the Hells Angels as wealthy as the Downtown Toronto chapter led by John "Winner" Neal, which was also a very well-off Angels chapter.
+The journalists Julian Sher and William Marsden wrote the Niagara chapter of the Hell Angels made vast sums of money as many of the tourists purchased cocaine and visited strip clubs owned by the Hells Angels.
+Sher and Marsden wrote that although Toronto had more people than the Niagara peninsula, selling cocaine to the tourists made the Niagara chapter of the Hells Angels as wealthy as the Downtown Toronto chapter led by John "Winner" Neal, which was also a very well-off Angels chapter.
 Clarkson told Sher and Marsden: "There's always been large consumption and trafficking of cocaine here.
-There are many attractions down here-tourists, casinos-and it keeps on growing".
+There are many attractions down here – tourists, casinos – and it keeps on growing".
 Joining the Hells Angels allowed Ward to import French-Canadian strippers from Quebec to work as strippers in Niagara Falls, who proved to be very popular.
-Ward would break up a kilogram of cocaine and sold 2,000 half-grams at $40 dollars per shot.
-Ward operated out of a fortress-like clubhouse at 855 Darby Road in a rural district outside of Wellland.
+Ward would break up a kilogram of cocaine and sold 2,000 half-grams at $40 per shot.
+Ward operated out of a fortress-like clubhouse at 855 Darby Road in a rural district outside of Welland.
 Ward's clubhouse was the largest and best defended Hells Angels clubhouse in all of Ontario.
-Ward's clubhouse was a two-story building that was a direct copy of the Angels' clubhouse in Sherbrooke that stood out in the countryside as the entire building was painted red and white (the colors of the Hells Angels).
-Ward was always careful about what he said and had a stickler tapped to his mobile phone that read "Be Careful What You Say On This Phone".
+Ward's clubhouse was a two-story building that was a direct copy of the Angels' clubhouse in Sherbrooke that stood out in the countryside as the entire building was painted red and white, the colors of the Hells Angels.
+Ward was always careful about what he said and had a sticker taped to his mobile phone that read: "Be Careful What You Say On This Phone".